 Natural Disasters

 Storms, droughts, floods, and earthquakes seem to be in the news more frequently these days.
 Any one of these events can disrupt your life and cause loss of income as well as unexpected expenses.
 If a huge storm floods your town, your home might suffer damage and, even if you’re insured, other expenses could quickly pile up.
-Also, if your place of business were to be flooded, you might be out of work and therefore income for a while.
+Also, if your place of business were to be flooded, you might be out of work and therefore out of income for a while.

 Get up to $300 when you bank with SoFi.